 - Visual arts

-The Lindfield School was awarded the Arts Mark gold Quality Mark in 2014.
+The Lindfield School was awarded the Arts Mark gold Quality Mark.

 Arts Mark is the creative quality standard for schools, accredited by Arts Council England.
 It provides a clear framework for teachers to plan, develop and evaluate arts, culture and creativity across the curriculum.

 We are working towards Arts Mark Platinum.
 This will include a two year Erasmus Plus funded animation project with the Franz Marc School in Dusseldorf, Germany.
 A group of Lindfield students visited Franz Marc in March 2018 and hosted a visit from their students in September 2018.
 This exchange programme will continue in 2019.